-Through events and other outreach, we seek to raise public awareness about pancreatic health, the factors that might contribute to pancreatic cancer and the importance of genetic counseling for those with relatives who have had the disease.
+Through events, social media and unique public awareness opportunities we seek to educate and raise funding for pancreatic cancer research.
+We also stress the importance of genetic counseling for those with relatives who have had the disease.

 At Sky, efforts to increase awareness for the early detection and treatment of pancreatic cancer go hand-in-hand with fundraising to advance research.

 With pancreatic cancer, recognizing even subtle changes in your body is critical, as is awareness of family history.
 We urge everyone to be proactive and aware of your body and symptoms that may be related to the pancreas.